cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 to the security rationale behind each recommendation and guidance for applications not yet covered.

-Each algorithm conforms to a common interface, i.e., it maps an element from a bitstring {0, 1}^\* to a curve E. For each variant, we describe the requirements for E to make it work.
+Each algorithm conforms to a common interface, i.e., it maps a bitstring {0, 1}^\* to a point on an elliptic curve E. For each variant, we describe the requirements for E to make it work.
 Sample code for each variant is presented in the appendix.
 Unless otherwise stated, all elliptic curve points are assumed to be represented as affine coordinates, i.e., (x, y) points on a curve.